allcloud-io/clisso/README.md

 Clisso prompt for a username every time.

 The `--duration` flag is optional.
-If specified, sessions will be assumed with the provided duration, in seconds, instead of the default of 14400 (4 hours).
+If specified, sessions will be assumed with the provided duration, in seconds, instead of the default of 3600 (1 hour).
 Valid values are between 3600 and 43200 seconds.
 The [max session duration](12) has be equal to or lower than what is configured on the role in AWS.
 If a longer session time is requested than what is configured on the AWS role, Clisso will lower the duration and retry.
 The default duration specified on provider level can be